Inn of the Good Samaritan: Late Roman and Byzantine periods

 In the Early Byzantine period there seems to have been a fortress at the site (4th-5th century), replaced in the 6th century by a square-shaped inn, erected around a central courtyard, providing Christian pilgrims with rooms, water from a central cistern, and a large church for worship.

 Crusader period

 The Templar castle of Maldoim (also Maledoim, Adumim, Castrum Dumi, Turris Rubea, Rubea Cisterna, Rouge Cisterne; most being variations on "Red Tower"/"Red Cistern" in Latin and Medieval French), preserves the Israelite Hebrew name, Maale Adumim.
 The castle is mentioned by Theoderic in 1172.
 Its ruins stand at the hilltop dominating the site, although now it is separated from it by the modern highway.
+The hill is known in Arabic as Tal'at ed-Dam, "hill of blood".
 The protection offered by the castle had as a result the establishment of an inn, a remote precursor of the buildings we are seeing today.

 Ayyubid and Mamluk periods

 After the Battle of Hattin in 1187, the castle, already deserted by the Knights Templar, was occupied by Saladin's troops.
 A French author, writing around 1230, identifies the site as the inn where "the Samaritan carried the man".
 Later medieval authors start making a distinction between the khan and the castle.

 Felix Fabri wrote, after his 1483–84 pilgrimage to the Holy Land, about the ruined inn of which only the dangerously weathered four walls were still standing around a small well, a rare and important landmark along the steep ascent in an arid landscape.